pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Most people are brought up to believe they are as good as the person next to them, I was told I was better."
 --Katherine Hepburn

+"What can be asserted without evidence can also be dismissed without evidence."
+--Hitchens Razor

 "It is a capital mistake to theorize before one has data.
 Insensibly one begins to twist facts to suit theories, instead of theories to suit facts."
 --Sherlock Holmes